-Note: An 'External IT System' means any information technology system or service, other than the Department's IT Systems, used by the Provider or any Subcontractor directly or indirectly in association with the delivery of the Services or to Access the Department's IT Systems.
+Note: An 'External IT System' means any information technology system or service, other than the Department's IT Systems, used by the Provider or any Subcontractor in association with the delivery of the Services or to Access the Department's IT Systems.
 'External IT System' includes a Provider IT System and any Third Party IT.

-- (a) advise the Department by email to securitycompliancesupport@jobs.gov.au, or such other address as advised by the Department from time to time, of any proposed: - (i) use of any External IT System to Access the Department's IT Systems, and comply, and ensure that all relevant Subcontractors comply, with any terms and conditions imposed by the Department in respect of such Access; and - (ii) modification to any External IT System used to Access the Department's IT Systems, and if the Department imposes any terms and conditions in respect of such use, comply, and ensure that all relevant Subcontractors comply, with those terms and conditions; - (b) ensure that any External IT System used: - meets any minimum requirements Notified by the Department for Access to the Department's IT Systems; - (ii) does not negatively impact the performance, availability or data integrity of the Department's IT Systems; - (iii) is built and accredited in accordance with the requirements of the ESAF; - (iv) does not introduce or permit the introduction of Harmful Code into the Department's IT Systems;
+- (a) advise the Department by email to securitycompliancesupport@jobs.gov.au, or such other address as advised by the Department from time to time, of any proposed: - (i) use of any External IT System to Access the Department's IT Systems, and comply, and ensure that all relevant Subcontractors comply, with any terms and conditions imposed by the Department in respect of such Access; and - (ii) modification to the functionality of any Provider IT System that impacts, or may have an impact, on the security of that Provider IT System, and if the Department imposes any terms and conditions in respect of the use of that Provider IT System, comply, and ensure that all relevant Subcontractors comply, with those terms and conditions; - (b) ensure that any External IT System used: - (i) meets any minimum requirements Notified by the Department for Access to the Department's IT Systems; - (ii) does not negatively impact the performance, availability or data integrity of the Department's IT Systems; - (iii) meets the relevant requirements of the ESAF;

-- (v) has secure logons for each operator such that each operator's logon is uniquely identifiable to the Department and entries are traceable, and have date and time stamps; - (vi) does not default answers to questions or input fields where the Department's IT Systems has no default setting; - (vii) that mimics question or input fields in the Department's IT Systems, has synchronous communications for such fields with the Department's IT Systems; and - (viii) meets the minimum requirements of the Department for Record keeping and programme assurance purposes, as specified in this Deed including any Guidelines or as otherwise advised by the Department; and - (c) ensure that any and all Records held in any External IT System relating directly or indirectly to the Services can be, and are, provided on request to the Department without amendments or transformations to the Records or their data structures.
+- (iv) does not introduce or permit the introduction of Harmful Code into the Department's IT Systems; - (v) has secure logons for each operator such that each operator's logon is uniquely identifiable to the Department and entries are traceable, and have date and time stamps; - (vi) does not default answers to questions or input fields where the Department's ITSystems has no default setting; - (vii) that mimics question or input fields in the Department's IT Systems, has synchronous communications for such fields with the Department's IT Systems; and - (viii) meets the minimum requirements of the Department for Record keeping and programme assurance purposes, as specified in this Deed including any Guidelines or as otherwise advised by the Department; and - (c) ensure that any and all Records held in any External IT System relating directly or indirectly to the Services can be, and are, provided on request to the Department without amendments or transformations to the Records or their data structures.